StegVerse-org/stegverse-demo-suite/README.md

 ---

-# Purpose

-This repository is a minimal demonstration of **execution-governed artifact access**.

-It shows how receipts generated during computation can act as governance primitives that control system state and artifact availability.
+## Why This Matters

+Although intentionally small, the demo models a pattern that can be extended to:

+- governed workflow orchestration
+- controlled document or data release
+- verifiable execution pipelines
+- decentralized compute and policy-bound runtime systems

+In that sense, the repository is not just a document demo.
+It is a compact illustration of how **execution evidence can be used to govern system state**.